adrien-matta/nptool/README.md

 In order to compile NPSimulation, a recent installation of Geant4 (tested with version 9.6 and 10.1) is needed.
 If you want to use GDML format in NPTool, Geant4 should be installed with GDML support.

+### Preparing the build
+To set the needed environment variables, PATH and LD\_LIBRARY\_PATH, use the following convenience script and do:

+`source <pathname>/nptool/nptool.sh`

+where `<pathname>` is the location where you unpacked the NPTool package.
+Typically add these lines to your .profile or .bashrc or .tcshrc file.

 ### Building NPLib
 NPLib is the core of the NPTool package, holding most of the actual code.
 It is